It seems like toys for kids are getting more technologically advanced every year!

 What I like about this play gym is that it uses safe and organic materials wherever possible.

-For example, the legs are made from wood and rather than plastic.
+For example, the legs are made from wood and rather than plastic which is usually the case with many activity tables.

 Among other materials, it contains parts made from organic cotton, along with non-toxic polyester, so your baby will have a chance to play in a really safe environment.